tloi-dalat/TLOJ/README.md

 Pull requests are welcome as well.
 Before you submit your PR, please check your code with [flake8](https://flake8.pycqa.org/en/latest/) and format it if needed.
 There's also `prettier` if you need to format JS code (in `websocket/`).

-Translation contributions are also welcome.
+Translation contributions are also welcome..